Birds Won’t Come To Your Feeders: 29 SECRET Reasons Why!

 29. Your Neighborhood Has Fewer Birds Than Normal

-If all else fails, then there could simply be fewer birds in your neighborhood!
+If all else fails, then could be just lesser birds in your neighborhood!

-Community is important in the process of feeding birds because it can get difficult at times.
+Community is important in feeding them because it can get difficult at times.

 Do make sure to join some Facebook groups, Telegram channels or Discord groups.
 These all help you get your questions answered by those that have gone before you.